Frequently Asked Questions

 A. Please see the website below: https://global.psu.edu/info/internationals-psu/students/drivers-license-state-id

 A. Yes.
 Certain jobs are open for all Penn State students both on and off campus.
-However, you are only allowed to work no more than 20 hours per week.
-There are also some documents you need to fill prior to your work.
+However, you are permitted to work up to 20 hours each week.
 See information here: http://global.psu.edu/info/internationals-psu/students/employment

-A. You can use the free legal service for students.
+A. You can use student legal services.
 Make an appointment here: http://studentaffairs.psu.edu/legalservices

-A. As a Penn State student, you can make use of our University Health Services, including medical care, pharmacy, physical therapy etc. See link below: http://studentaffairs.psu.edu/health/
+A. As a Penn State student, you can make use of our University Health Services, including medical care, pharmacy, physical therapy, and other services.
+See: http://studentaffairs.psu.edu/health/

-You will be asked to tell your name, telephone number, your present location, and your intended destination.
+You will be asked to provide your name, telephone number, your present location, and your intended destination.
 You will be given the approximate time that your Auxiliary Officer will arrive.

-A. Right, call 911 for urgent matters.
-Notice for non-emergency issues, you can also contact our University Police at 814-863-1111 or find them at the Eisenhower Parking Deck.
-Another option is the State College Police Dept. Call 814-234-7150 or goes to 243 South Allen Street.
-They are available 24-7.
+A. Yes!
+Call 911 for urgent matters.
+For non-emergency issues, you can also contact our University Police at 814-863-1111, or you can visit University Police at the Eisenhower Parking Deck.
+Another option is the State College Police Department, located at 243 South Allen Street.
+Call 814-234-7150.
+Police services are available 24/7.